vermontgarcia/cse210/README.md

 # cse210-ww-student-template

-This is the starter code for students in the worldwide content version of CSE 210.
+CSE 210 Programming With Classes.

 This repository contains the starter code for many different projects.
+Vermont Garcia is the code author for this newer code.
+Code is arranged by folders and by week.

-They are arranged folders by week.
-There is also an an empty sandbox project that can be used to play around with any concept you would like.
+There is also an an empty sandbox project that is intended to be used to play around with any concept required during this course.